allenARM/Django-learning/README.md

 # Django-learning
-This is repository where I am learning django and web development
+This is repository where I am learning Django and web development

+Last watched lesson 03-008